uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 By using the dropdown menu in area 2 you can choose the preprocessing method for the EAST textbox detection.
 The box labeled with "EAST resolution" allows you to change the resolution that the textbox detection works with, a higher resolution can improve results but can also increase the runtime significantly.
-Please note that the values for resolution have to be a multiple of 32 for the program to work.
+!!Please note that the values for resolution have to be a multiple of 32 for the program to work.!!

+## Adjust Tesseract preprocessing methods
+By changing the values in box 3 you can change the preprocessing settings for Tesseract.
+The box labeled "Set scaling" allow you to use the percentage in which the images are scaled, the box labeled "Blur amount" allows you to set the kernel size for the smoothing filter and the box labeld "border size" allows you to increase or decrease the size of the padding.
+The dropdown menu labeled color removal method allow you select a method for removing the colour from the image.